traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.question.md

     a.
 Remove the hard-coded "Chart 4"
     b.
 Add-in the component to your dashboard chart
     c.
 Make sure your this chart uses 100% of the height and width (of the parent div)
     d.
-Verify that you see "zommable-time-series-line-chart-small works!" in your dashboard
+Verify that you see "zoomable-time-series-line-chart-small works!" in your dashboard